python/typeshed/CONTRIBUTING.md

    ["removal" label](https://github.com/python/typeshed/labels/removal).
 3. Open a PR that sets the `obsolete_since` field in the `METADATA.toml` file to the first version of the package that shipped `py.typed`.
+4. After at least six months, open a PR to remove the stubs.

 If third-party stubs should be removed for other reasons, please follow these
 steps: